How long does it take to fit a boiler?

 If no boiler exists at the moment, the time to install it will be roughly the same as relocating one, as the amount of work will be similar.
 Any time saved by not taking down the old model will be spent making brand new connections to your water and gas mains inlets.

 Presumably, if there’s no boiler, there will also be no central heating system.
 If you’re having a complete new central heating system and combi boiler installed, the length of the job will go up dramatically.
-As an approximate, a brand new system will usually take one to two weeks as it will involve lifting carpets, flooring and floorboards, laying pipework, and installing radiators.
+As an approximation, a brand new system will usually take one to two weeks as it will involve lifting carpets, flooring and floorboards, laying pipework, and installing radiators.
 The good news is that this can be carried out at the same time as the boiler installation.

 Changing the type of boiler: 2–3 days